enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

   The API server considers the `key_id` returned from the `Status` procedure call to be authoritative.
-Thus, a change to this value signals to the API server that the remote KEK has changed, and data encrypted with the old KEK should be marked stale when a no-op write is performed (as describe below).
+Thus, a change to this value signals to the API server that the remote KEK has changed, and data encrypted with the old KEK should be marked stale when a no-op write is performed (as described below).
 If an `EncryptRequest` procedure call returns a `key_id` that is different from `Status`, the response is thrown away and the plugin is considered unhealthy.
 Thus implementations must guarantee that the `key_id` returned from `Status` will be the same as the one returned by `EncryptRequest`.
 Furthermore, plugins must ensure that the `key_id` is stable and does not flip-flop between values